Funding Opportunities

 Funding available: Since RCO manages multiple grant programs, funding availability varies.
 For most RCO grant programs, grant recipients must spend money and request reimbursement for those costs.
 Grant funding is not awarded upfront, with rare exceptions.
 Most grants require applicants to provide matching contributions, up to 50% of the cost of the project.

-More information: Visit the RCO website for descriptions of available grants, grant schedules and more.
+More information: Visit the RCO website for descriptions of available grants, and more.

 Washington State Pollution Liability Insurance Program Trust Account